saltstack-formulas/iptables-formula/README.md

 Using iptables.nat
 ==================

 You can use nat for interface.
+This is supported for IPv4 alone.
+IPv6 deployments should not use NAT.

 ```
   #Support nat